gpittarelli/umd-lpc1769/README.md

 Extract and copy CMSISv2p00_LPC17xx.zip into the folder with the same name in the root of this repository.

-First have CMake installed (version >= 2.4.8), and LPCXpresso (tested with version 5 installed, but should work with any version with the same toolchain) installed.
+First have CMake (version >= 2.4.8), and LPCXpresso (tested with version 5, but should work with any version with the same toolchain) installed.

 Then open `LPCXpressoDir.cmake` in the root directory and update LPCXPRESSO_DIR to point to the root of your LPCXpresso installation.